 Another option is to work with an agency like Sway Group.
 The Sway Content Studio eliminates the need to find B2B influencers, because we identify your buyers and produce the visuals and messaging they respond to.
 Our specialized B2B offerings mean that businesses can source compelling brand-owned influencer-driven content, without the need to run a full influencer marketing campaign.

-Deliver Top-Quality Influencer Content
+How To Deliver Top-Quality Influencer Content

 At its core, B2B influencer marketing is about adding credibility and support to great brand content.
 Your B2B content marketing strategy probably includes one (or all) of the following: